AngeloGaeta1990/Password_generator/README.md

                 when assigning letter to password length
     ```

-    **Solution**:  In the `edit_password_default function`, the `password` variable is defined outside the `while` loop.
+    **Solution**:  In the `edit_password_default` function, the `password` variable is defined outside the `while` loop.
 Therefore, the algorithm generates it, even if there is no validation.
 To resolve the issue, the developer added an `if` statement to create a password only when there is a validation.
 The latter ensures that the `password` variable is only assigned a value when the criteria are satisfied.

 1. **Issue**: There was too much space separating terminal prints.